DragonL57/Thursday/README.md

   - Running shell commands
   - And more!
 - **Customizable:** Easily configure the assistant's behavior and extend its capabilities with new tools.
+- **Dual Interface:**
-- **Simple Chat Interface:** Interact with the assistant through a straightforward command-line chat interface.
+  - Terminal Chat Interface: Interact with the assistant through a straightforward command-line chat interface.
+  - Web UI: A browser-based interface with real-time tool execution display.
-- **Memory:** Can save notes between conversation and remember them.
+- **Memory:** Can save notes between conversations and remember them.
 - **Saving Conversation:** Save and load previous conversations.
 - **Commands:** Supports creating/executing (code), use `/commands` for more information.
 - **Extension:** For now you are required to write some code to extend its capabilities like adding commands to `CommandExecutor` or making new tools, there should be enough examples in `gem/builtin_commands.py` for commands and the `tools` directory for tool implementations.
+- **Real-time Tool Execution:** See tool calls and their results in real-time as they're executed.

 ## Getting Started